South Carolina Court Records

 - Both parties must hold themselves out to friends, family, and the community as married.

-Couples in a South Carolina common law marriage are entitled to all the rights of a traditionally married couple, but only if the union occured before 2019.
+Couples in a South Carolina common law marriage are entitled to all the rights of a traditionally married couple, but only if the union occurred before 2019.
 In addition, the state recognizes the validity of marriages established in other states that permit such unions.

 Note: Non-married couples may be able to set some legal rights by entering into a domestic partnership.
 Couples can use domestic partnership agreements to define cohabitation, visitation, and healthcare rights.
 However, such arrangements are not the same as a marriage and do not come with all the marriage benefits.